Tgovardhan2005/Pokedex/README.md

 # Pokedex 💧🍀🔥⚡

-A web-based Pokédex application that allows users to browse, search, and view details about various Pokémon.
+A web-based Pokédex application that allows users to browse, search,battle and view details about various Pokémon.
 Built with HTML, CSS, and JavaScript.

 ## Features